SDP-09/cloud9-website/content/pages/evaluation.md

 draft: false
 ---

 ClyDe contains several subsystems (described in the "System" and "How it works" sections).
 Each of these have been thoroughly tested, as we had to ensure they were functioning correctly before trying to inegrate them together.
 Having confirmed the reliability and functionality of each subsystem, we could more easily integrate these and resolve any errors.
 The three subsystems we have focused the most on are navigation, obstruction detection and QR code detection.
+In a physical system, we would have dedicated significant time to detailed testing of excatly how well ClyDe cleans, however this was not possible in Webots.
+Still, after reseraching government guidelines and demonstrating hardware components with technicians we are confident ClyDe would do this in a safe and effective manner.
+Overall, we are very satisfied with how the system functions, and would very much like to implement ClyDe physically.

 ## Navigation